HisFun2305/homepage/README.md

     - [index.css](static/index.css) providing css for most other elements in index
     - [time-colors.css](static/time-colors.css) which provides gradient backgrounds for greeting header, credit to [Peter Bork](https://codepen.io/bork/pen/WNrmWr)
     - [to-do.js](static/to-do.js) which provides functionality to the "to-do" side of index
-    - [index-plans.js](static/index-plans.js) which provides funcitonality to the "plans" side of index
+    - [index-plans.js](static/index-plans.js) which provides functionality to the "plans" side of index
     - [index.js](static/index.js) provides functionality for the remaining components of index
 - In `body` (from top to bottom, left to right):
     - a "widget" for temperature in New Orleans, LA, a greeting header with a background header that changes as the day progressess, and a "widget" for humidity in New Orleans, all in a horizontal header